-Running Therapy is a relatively new method of counselling that involves talking about your problems one-on-one with a therapist while going for a walk/run.
-Like all counselling it is “client-centred”, which means you set the pace and the agenda.
+Running Therapy is a relatively new method of psychotherapy that involves talking about your problems one-on-one with a therapist while going for a walk/run.
+Like all therapy it is “client-centred”, which means you set the pace and the agenda.

 Running therapy is open to anyone who needs to talk about themselves and is looking for a novel way to do so.

 The Psychotherapy Process: At the first meeting, you can expect to talk in detail about yourself, your personal history, and your reasons for coming for help.
-This is so that we can explore the problem and context in detail to ensure that we understand it fully.
-Psychotherapy is not a quick fix, and you will very likely need to come for a number of sessions until you feel sufficiently helped.
-In most instances you can expect to attend one session per week, at the same time each week.
-How long we carry on meeting depends on your goals and the progress you feel you have made towards those goal.
+This is so that we can explore your troubles and your context in detail to ensure that we understand things fully.
+There is a strong emphasis on exploration and understanding in this kind of treatment.
+Psychotherapy is not a quick fix, and you should expect to come regularly (usually weekly – sometimes more often and sometimes less often) until you feel sufficiently helped.
 The process of the therapy is always open to discussion, and it is important that you share your thoughts and feelings about the process with me.

 An excellent and helpful series of short articles about psychotherapy can be found here: https://www.apa.org/helpcenter/understanding-psychotherapy

 There are many routes to the successful treatment of addictions.
 My offering is a psychotherapeutic one – I offer a space for reflection and understanding that is open and non-judgmental, where a person can delve deeper into the psychological meanings that underlie their personal addictive behaviours in the context of a supportive and familiar relationship.

 In addition to once- or twice-a-week psychotherapy, I offer a time limited, intensive daily therapy process to help work through the difficulties inherent in changing addictive behaviours.
 The process entails sessions daily Monday to Friday, incorporating both sit-down therapy and outdoor hiking/runs over a process of three to four weeks.